asyncapi/generator/docs/asyncapi-file.md

 ## What is the AsyncAPI file?
 The **AsyncAPI file** defines a standard, protocol-agnostic interface that describes message-based or event-driven APIs.
 The AsyncAPI file allows people or machines communicating with one another, to understand the capabilities of an event-driven API without requiring access to the source code, documentation, or inspecting the network traffic.

-This file allows you to define your API structures and formats, including channels the end user can subscribe to and the message formats they receive.
+This document allows you to define your API structures and formats, including channels the end user can subscribe to and the message formats they receive.

 The files describing the message-driven API under the AsyncAPI Specification are represented as JSON objects and conform to JSON standards.
 YAML, a superset of JSON, can also be used to represent an A2S (AsyncAPI Specification) file.